Juan Carlos Obregón: Professional

+Rio Grande Valley

 In September 2019, Obregón Jr. signed with USL Championship side Rio Grande Valley FC.

+Hartford Athletic

 In April 2021, Obregón Jr. signed with USL Championship side Hartford Athletic for the 2021 USL Championship season.
 He set a club record in 2021 with ten goals in a season.

+Motagua and Pittsburgh Riverhounds

+On July 5, 2023, Obregón Jr. signed with USL Championship side Pittsburgh Riverhounds SC for the remainder of their 2023 season following a brief spell in Honduras with Motagua during their Clausura season.
+Obregón Jr. debuted against Detroit City FC which resulted in a 2-0 win.
+He scored his first goal with the Hounds against Memphis 901 FC.
+His goal gave his team the lead which would allow them to win the game 4-2.
+Following the Players' Shield winning campaign, Obregon's 2024 option was not picked up, and he became a free agent.

+Charlotte Independence

+On 20 March 2024, Obregón Jr. joined USL League One club Charlotte Independence.
+Obregon scored his first goal of the season from long-range against Greenville Triumph SC, helping Charlotte Independence get a 1-0 win.

+Westchester SC

+On 30 January 2025, USL League One club Westchester SC signed Obregón Jr. ahead of their first-ever season.
+Despite the team struggling in their first ever season Obregon won the 2025 USL League One Golden Boot Award finishing the league season with 17 goals.
+He was selected for the 2025 All USL League One first team for his performance.

 International

 In 2017 he was with the Honduran U-20 team but did not make an appearance while at the 2017 CONCACAF U-20 Championship.

 Obregón Jr. made his first appearance for the Honduran U-23 team in the 2020 CONCACAF Men's Olympic Qualifying Championship in March 2021, coming on in the second half of Honduras's 3–0 win over Haiti.
 Obregón Jr. scored Honduras's opening goal to help the team defeat USA and qualify for the Summer Olympics.

-In Obregon's Olympic debut, he was instrumental in Honduras' comeback win over New Zealand, scoring the equalizing goal in a eventual 3–2 victory.
+In Obregon's Olympic debut, he was instrumental in Honduras' comeback win over New Zealand, scoring the equalizing goal in an eventual 3–2 victory.